 Best LPN Programs in Indiana

 With the growing demand for nurses, entering the healthcare field as a licensed practical nurse (LPN) couldn’t be more prudent.
 LPNs enjoy the rewards of helping others, while in an industry that’s poised to grow.
-In fact, the Bureau of Labor Statistics (BLS) expects an 11% growth in the field through the year 2028.
-To join the ranks of LPNs in the state, you must first enroll in an accredited LPN program.
-LPNs in Indiana earn approximately $21.31 per hour, which equates to an average annual salary of $44,310.
-This is roughly $2,740 per year less than the national average.
+In fact, the Bureau of Labor Statistics (BLS) expects a 9% growth in the field through the year 2029.
+To join the ranks of LPNs in the state of Indiana, you must first enroll in an accredited LPN program.

 Are you looking to become a licensed practical nurse in Indiana?
 The school you choose is important when it comes to getting your license.
 Approved programs in Indiana are offered at community colleges, technical centers, and private career schools - we list 20 schools across the state.
 After careful review of NCLEX-PN exam first-time pass rates over the past several years, we have ranked the top 5 programs.
 For more information on our LPN program rankings, see our Methodology page.